 Don’t ask a cast member to take a photograph with your phone either.
 Employees will politely decline.

-Before the pandemic, Disney World Cast Members had begun the generous practice of taking pictures of Guests at meet and greets and photo ops at Cinderella Castle and other Disney World landmarks.
-Guests were not forced to pay for Disney PhotoPass in order to get those iconic shots.
+Before the pandemic, Disney World Cast Members had begun the great practice of taking pictures of Guests at the meet and greets and photo ops at Cinderella Castle and other Disney World landmarks.
+Guests were not forced to pay for Disney PhotoPass to get those iconic shots.

 However, this new safety measure means that is no longer the case.
-While there will not be character meet and greets, Guests will still be able to take advantage of the other photo ops around the Disney theme parks, But they would now have to but PhotoPass in order to get them.
+While there will not be character meet and greets, Guests will still be able to take advantage of the other photo ops around the Disney theme parks, But they would now have to buy PhotoPass to get them.

 “That’s how serious Disney is taking this,” said Cast Member Union representative Eric Clinton while addressing the Cast Members preparing to be called back to work.
 “That’s a very different Disney World you all worked at back in March.”

-It is hard enough for Guests to imagine a visit to Disney World without taking a picture with their favorite characters, but it is even harder for many to imagine social distancing measures so rigid that even requests to hold cell phones is denied.
-However, it does make sense given the current situation at hand.
+It is hard enough for Guests to imagine visiting Disney World without taking a picture with their favorite characters.
+Still, it is even more challenging for many to imagine social distancing measures so rigid that even requests to hold cell phones are denied.
+However, it does make sense, given the current situation at hand.

-Walt Disney World’s phased reopening begins with the reopening of the Magic Kingdom and Disney’s Animal Kingdom on July 11, followed by EPCOT and Disney’s Hollywood Studios on July 15.
+Walt Disney World’s phased reopening begins with the Magic Kingdom and Disney’s Animal Kingdom reopening on July 11, followed by EPCOT and Disney’s Hollywood Studios on July 15.

 What do you think of Disney’s PhotoPass system?
 Let us know in the comments!